Wordfence Bug Bounty Program — Terms and Conditions

 • Submit proof of approved offensive security certification or other mastery security certification.
 The following list is exhaustive, and additional qualifying certifications may be added over time: OSCP, OSWA, OSWE, OSEP, OSED, eWPTx, eWPT, CISSP, CISM, CISA.

-• Ensure you don’t submit more than 10 false positive or out-of-scope Vulnerability reports.
+• Ensure you don’t submit more than 10 false positive or Low Quality Vulnerability reports in a 90 day window.

 • Report at least 5 critical severity Vulnerabilities

-• Report at least 10 medium severity Vulnerabilities
+• Report at least 10 high severity Vulnerabilities

 A Researcher’s 1337 Wordfence Vulnerability Researcher status may be revoked at any point if Company suspects the Researcher is abusing the system or at Company’s sole discretion.